solana-labs/solana/bench-exchange/README.md

 ## Trade swaps

 The Swapper is monitoring the accounts assigned to the exchange program and building a trade-order table.
-The trade order table is used to identify matching trade orders which could be fulfilled.
+The order table is used to identify matching orders which could be fulfilled.
 When a match is found the Swapper should issue a swap request.
 Swap requests may not satisfy the entirety of either order, but the exchange will greedily fulfill it.
-Any leftover tokens in either account will keep the trade order valid for further swap requests in the future.
+Any leftover tokens in either account will keep the order valid for further swap requests in the future.

-Matching trade orders are defined by the following swap requirements:
+Matching orders are defined by the following swap requirements:

 - Opposite polarity (one `To` and one `From`)
 - Operate on the same token pair